Skip to content

 """

-class Inputs(NodeInputs):
+class Inputs(rg.NodeInputs):

-buffer_seconds: float = Input(source=lambda: MediaSession.Outputs.buffer_seconds)
+buffer_seconds: float = rg.src(lambda: MediaSession.State.buffer_seconds)

-bitrate_kbps: int = Input(source=lambda: BitrateController.Outputs.value)
+bitrate_kbps: int = rg.src(lambda: BitrateController.State.value)

-bandwidth_kbps: float = Input(source=Network.Outputs.bandwidth_kbps)
+bandwidth_kbps: float = rg.src(Network.State.bandwidth_kbps)

-class Outputs(NodeOutputs):
+class State(rg.NodeState):

-stalling: bool = Output(initial=False)
+stalling: bool = rg.var(init=False)

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 bitrate = max(inputs.bitrate_kbps, 1)